rust-unofficial/patterns/src/patterns/structural/compose-structs.md

 ## Motivation

-TODO Why and where you should use the pattern
+This pattern is most useful, when you have a struct that ended up with a lot of fields that you want to borrow independently.
+Thus having a more flexible behaviour in the end.

 ## Advantages

-Lets you work around limitations in the borrow checker.
+Decomposition of structs lets you work around limitations in the borrow checker.

-Often produces a better design.
+And it often produces a better design.

 ## Disadvantages

-Leads to more verbose code.

-Sometimes, the smaller structs are not good abstractions, and so we end up with a worse design.
+It can lead to more verbose code.
+And sometimes, the smaller structs are not good abstractions, and so we end up with a worse design.
 That is probably a 'code smell', indicating that the program should be refactored in some way.

 ## Discussion